YiHsinLu/2020FIVB_PreliminaryRoundStats/README.md

 ```
 #### 2. Collect their info.
-The point is that you need to find the position of information on the webpage. (press `F12` to check the html) In my project, the position, height, weight, birth, spike, block, and dominant hand is in `<dd class='info-data marginBottom10  '>`, so I use Xpath to find them.
+The point is that you need to find the information position on the webpage. (press `F12` to check the HTML) In my project, the position, height, weight, birth, spike, block, and dominant hand is in `<dd class='info-data marginBottom10  '>`, so I use Xpath to find them.
 ```{r}
 page = read_html(plr_link)